ilyasolgun11/hangman/docs/README.md

 ## **Exit Game Screens:**

-If the player exit's the game but _has not_ won a game before doing so, they see the following:
+If the player exits the game but _has not_ won a game before doing so, they see the following:

 ![Exit game screen 1](screenshots/ultimate-hangman-thank-you.png)

-If the player exit's the game and _has_ won a game before doing so, they see the following:
+If the player exits the game and _has_ won a game before doing so, they see the following:

 ![Exit game screen 2](screenshots/ultimate-hangman-thank-you-2.png)